 Why would I have a genetic test?

-If you’ve been diagnosed with cancer, your consultant may recommend a genetic test.
-This is because the information in your genes can tell us about what’s driving your cancer and which treatments may or may not be successful.
+If you’ve been diagnosed with cancer, your consultant may recommend some ‘genetic’ or DNA based tests.
+In certain cancer types, some of these tests may be designed to look for inherited mutations that are present in all your cells and can affect the risk of developing cancer in the first place.
+However, in relation to treatment use, the tests are more often designed to look for somatic or ‘acquired’ mutations that are only present in the tumour cells.
+This is because information about these mutations can tell us what’s driving your cancer’s growth and thus which treatments may or may not help stop it.
 Here at SCMD, we can also use genetic information to see whether you might be eligible for any current or future clinical trials.

 What tests do you offer?